 ―Chris Kreski, Life Lessons from Xena Warrior Princess: A Guide to Happiness, Success, and Body Armor

 Alumnae is the feminine plural form, used for groups of women.

 Maybe you’re at an all-girls school, or maybe the boys in the class all dropped out.
-If you have to refer to a group of girls, women, or ladies who have moved on from studenthood, this is the word for you.
+If you have to refer to a group of girls or women who have moved on from studenthood, this is the word for you.

 An example using alumnae: